 Dr. Eric Vejerano obtained his B.S. in Agricultural Chemistry from the University of the Philippines Los Banos in 1999.
 Prior to entering graduate school, he has devoted his professional life as a teacher to a diverse group of students.
 In 2005, he decided to return to chemistry elucidating the interaction between transition metal oxides and combustion byproducts to understand the role of free radicals in the toxicity of combustion-generated particulate matter.
 He earned his Ph.D. in Chemistry from Louisiana State University in 2011.
 He spent four years of postdoctoral training at the Department of Civil and Environmental Engineering at Virginia Tech investigating the effect, fate, and transformation of engineered nanomaterials during combustion, as well as the chemistry of evaporating aerosols.
 He joined USC in 2016 as an Assistant Professor of Environmental Nanoscience.
 To date, his research interest has been geared towards air quality which includes understanding: (1) the formation, fate, transport, and transformation of incidental, engineered, and naturally-occurring nanoparticles during thermal processing, (2) the interaction of nanoparticles with environmental contaminants such as air toxics and persistent free radicals, and (3) the environmental and health implications arising from these interactions.

-Chris has a commentary four times a year in the journal Nature Nanotechnology in which
+has a commentary four times a year in the journal Nature Nanotechnology in which he

 With his commentaries and other works, he is the author or co-author of seventy publications